ia2904/gwent-classic-v4.5/README.md

 A browser remake of the original Gwent minigame from The Witcher 3: Wild Hunt.<br/>Click [here](https://ia2904.github.io/gwent-classic-v4.5/) to play.

 Restored some neutral cards and factions that weren't in version 4.0.
-Number of cards is drastically reduced and abilities have been tweaked (and made more complex).
 Some factions are based on the great work by [Novigrad Tavern](https://www.ebay.com/usr/novigrad_tavern) This remake is an attempt to implement the cards they designed (with some minor differences, though)..

 ## Screenshots